Skip to main content

 The economic evaluation of health protocols extends beyond direct expenses to include the value of restored biological function and quality of life.

 Hormonal imbalance is a systemic disruption.
 A drop in testosterone in a man is not merely a sexual health issue; it is a metabolic, cognitive, and psychological event.
-The fluctuations of during perimenopause in a woman are not isolated to the reproductive organs; they reverberate through her skeletal system, her cardiovascular system, and her brain.
+The fluctuations of estrogen and progesterone during perimenopause in a woman are not isolated to the reproductive organs; they reverberate through her skeletal system, her cardiovascular system, and her brain.
 This interconnectedness is central to understanding the financial implications of treatment.
 It compels us to compare two fundamentally different philosophies of care.

 The Symptom Reactive Model